This page was reviewed or revised on Wednesday, October 14, 2015 11:50 AM

-Pool and spa waters are receptive environments in which bathers can be exposed to disease organisms which cause skin infections, eye, ear and throat infections, respiratory infections, and intestinal infections.
+While pools and spas serve a large number of people, they present a public health concern.
+Pool and spa waters can expose bathers to disease organisms that cause skin infections, eye, ear and throat infections, respiratory infections, and intestinal infections.

-The available level of disinfectant in the water is one of the most important features of proper pool or spa water maintenance.
-Regular monitoring of disinfectant levels is required to ensure that disease organisms are killed.
+The level of disinfectant in the water is one of the most important features of proper pool or spa water maintenance.
+Monitoring disinfectant levels ensures that disease organisms are killed.

-As well, to be sure that the disinfectant can work to prevent diseases, it is necessary to ensure that water is kept chemically balanced and that proper circulation and filtration of the water occurs.
-Regular maintenance - chemical testing, cleaning and backwashing of filters etc. - is needed to keep the pool water quality at the highest level.
+To be sure the disinfectant is working, it is necessary to keep the water chemically balanced, and that proper circulation and filtration of the water occurs.
+Regular maintenance - chemical testing, cleaning and backwashing of filters, etc. - is needed to keep the pool water quality at the highest level.

-Concern with cleanliness and sanitation must be given to the entire pool facility.
-Dirty decks, floors, toilet seats, locker room benches and towels are also potential disease transmitters.
+Cleanliness and sanitation of the entire pool facility must be considered.
+Dirty decks, floors, toilet seats, locker room benches and towels are potential sources of disease.